nelinory/myForecast/README.md

 ## Requirements
 - Windows Media Center 7/8
 - Internet connection
-- Api key from WeatherUnderground
+- Api key from Dark Sky ® API

 ## Limitations
 - Only 16:9/16:10 screen layouts (widescreen) are supported at the moment